-For nearly a century, the Johns Hopkins University School of Education has been preparing educators to make a difference in the lives of children.
-Founded in 1909 as College Courses for Teachers, the School's mission is to support and advance the quality of education and human services for the continuous development of children, youth, and adults.
-This is accomplished through:
+For more than a century, the Johns Hopkins University School of Education has been preparing educators to make a difference in the lives of children.
+Founded in 1909 as College Courses for Teachers, the School has a long history of providing innovative academic programs and applied research that have measurably improved the quality of PK-12 education, especially in the most challenged urban schools.
+This blend of quality and responsiveness has led to strong partnerships with school systems, other Johns Hopkins schools, national professional organizations, and governmental agencies.